 Going out for Dinner

-Much like going out for lunch, eating out for dinner is not a common concept among most Russian people, simply because “affordable” restaurants are a very new development in Russian cities.
+Dining out is not a common concept among most Russian people, simply because “affordable” restaurants are a very new development in Russian cities.
 Most people do not allocate any of their budgets to eating out, and thus it is still not quite affordable for them to go out to dinner.
-However, dining out is slightly more common than meeting at a cafe or restaurant for lunch, and most restaurants do cater heavily to the dinnertime crowd, serving only a shortened “business-lunch” menu for those who go out for lunch.
+However, going out to dinner is slightly more common than meeting at a cafe or restaurant for lunch, and most restaurants do cater heavily to the dinnertime crowd, serving only a shortened “business-lunch” menu during the daytime.

 Being a Dinner Guest in Russia

 If you are invited for dinner at a Russian family home, expect approximately what we’ve described above but with much more abundance, both in food and in alcohol.
 It is considered extremely rude to leave your guests (potentially) hungry, so it is customary to cook way more than necessary; and stock up on alcohol too, of course!
 Food will be plentiful and it will be difficult for you to not overeat, as the hosts will likely keep offering you food until you fall off your chair.
 Likewise, it might be tricky for you to refuse alcohol, especially because some Russian people do still consider it rude.

 However, if either of these things is a concern, come up with a feasible excuse and stick to it, and eventually, the hosts will believe you!